-The electronic results transmission (RTS) part of KIEMS is comprised of a module to capture and transmit election results from the various polling stations, for the six contested positions of president, National Assembly representative, senator, governor, women county representative and county assembly ward.
+The Results Transmission and Presentation Systems (RTS) component of KIEMS is comprised of a module to capture and transmit election results from the various polling stations, for the six contested positions of president, National Assembly representative, senator, governor, women county representative and county assembly ward.
 The results for the presidential election will be transmitted together with an image of the polling station tally sheet.
 For the other five elections, the transmission of the image of the tally sheet shall be optional.
 Additionally, the RTS has software that supports the tallying of results and displays them at the 290 constituencies and 47 county tally centers, as well as the national tally center.
 The system also includes features for validation of the results.